Tampa Bay Lightning's Golden Moment: A New Era of Heroes

 Hellebuyck Saves The Day for the United States

-The heroics of Hughes and Werenski notwithstanding, the true story of this victory falls to Team USA goalie Connor Hellebuyck.
-Hellebuyck made 41 saves in one of the most brilliant performances of his career, including a behind-the-back paddle save to deny Devon Toews a near-certain goal that would have given Canada the lead early in the third period.
+While Hughes and Werenski were pivotal, the true hero of this victory was Team USA goalie Connor Hellebuyck.
+He made an astonishing 41 saves, showcasing one of the most brilliant performances of his career.
+One highlight was a behind-the-back paddle save that denied Devon Toews a near-certain goal early in the third period.

-Minutes later, Hellebuyck would again save the game with a point-blank save against Canadian phenomenon Macklin Celebrini.
-Celebrini scooped up a Charlie McAvoy blocked shot and flew down the ice on a breakaway.
-Hellebuyck denied Celebrini with a pad save and redirected the puck, so the ensuing rebound shot went wide.
+Minutes later, Hellebuyck again saved the day with a point-blank stop against Canadian sensation Macklin Celebrini.
+Celebrini scooped up a blocked shot from Charlie McAvoy and sped down the ice on a breakaway.
+Hellebuyck denied him with a pad save, redirecting the puck so the ensuing rebound shot went wide.

-Hellebuyck was a questionable choice to start the Olympic tournament, given past criticism of his performance in high-stakes, big-game situations throughout his career.
-He set a record for most saves in an Olympic final, surpassing Ryan Miller's 36 saves in 2010.
-The Winnipeg Jets goaltender was 5-0-0, with a tournament-best .956 save percentage and 1.18 GAA.
+Hellebuyck faced skepticism before the tournament due to past criticisms of his performance in high-stakes situations.
+However, he silenced his critics by setting a record for the most saves in an Olympic final, surpassing Ryan Miller's 36 saves in 2010.
+The Winnipeg Jets goaltender finished the tournament with a perfect 5-0-0 record, a tournament-best .956 save percentage, and a 1.18 GAA.

 USA Heroics Thwart Impressive Canadian Performance

 Statistically, Canada played the better game at Santaguillia Arena in Milan, Italy, on Sunday.
-As much as this game was the United States' to win, it was certainly Canada's to lose.
+While this game was the United States' to win, it was certainly Canada's to lose.

-Canada came out on all cylinders in a very fast-paced first period.
-However, Matt Boldy used Canada's overaggressiveness against them early.
-Matt Boldy flipped a puck between Toews and Makar, gaining position as both defensemen overpursued and deked to the backhand to push the puck past Binnington at the 6:00 mark.
+Canada came out firing on all cylinders in a fast-paced first period.
+However, Matt Boldy used Canada's overaggressiveness against them early on.
+He flipped a puck between Toews and Makar, gaining position as both defensemen overpursued.
+Boldy deked to the backhand and pushed the puck past Binnington at the 6:00 mark.

-Canada then settled in and played the game as directed by Team Canada and Lightning coach Jon Cooper: quick, decisive puck movement and creative scoring chances.
+After that, Canada settled in, executing the game plan laid out by Team Canada and Lightning coach Jon Cooper: quick, decisive puck movement and creative scoring chances.

-After drawing even on shots in the first period with 8 apiece, Canada went on to outshoot the United States, 34-20.
+After drawing even on shots in the first period with 8 apiece, Canada outshot the United States 34-20.
 Makar scored in the second period off an American zone faceoff when Toews found the Colorado Avalanche defenseman alone at the top of the right circle.

-Tampa Bay's Brandon Hagel played a pivotal role in the score when he was able to tie up Boldy along the boards and allow Toews to win the faceoff.
+Tampa Bay's Brandon Hagel played a pivotal role in the score when he tied up Boldy along the boards, allowing Toews to win the faceoff.

-Without the stellar play of Hellebuyck in the Team USA crease, the gold medal could have easily gone the way of the Great White North.
+Without Hellebuyck's stellar play in the Team USA crease, the gold medal could have easily gone to the Great White North.

 A Gold and Silver Come Home to Tampa

-Brandon Hagel returns to Florida today with the silver medal.
+Brandon Hagel returns to Florida today with a silver medal.
 The Saskatoon native had a goal against France earlier in the tournament and ended the Games with a +1 rating.

 Scrappy and tenacious, Hagel made several clutch contributions throughout the tournament and can hold his head high.
 He wore Canada's red and white with pride.
-His play, just as the black Maple Leaf on his sweater, stood out and shone bright; key to the team's success right until the very end.
+His play, just like the black Maple Leaf on his sweater, stood out and shone bright, key to the team's success right until the very end.

-Guentzel's name is etched among the members of the second-greatest team to represent the United States.
-The Miracle on Ice team of 1980 shall always be the greatest; however, the 2026 team was special and unique in its own right, securing its place in hockey lore.
+Guentzel's name is now etched among the members of the second-greatest team to represent the United States.
+The Miracle on Ice team of 1980 will always be the greatest; however, the 2026 team was special and unique in its own right, securing its place in hockey lore.

 They weren't the favorites.
 They were the underdogs on Sunday.
 They may not have even been the best rostered team out there.